 When this high level of trauma activation in the nervous system results in a “freeze” response, it contributes to the development of trauma symptoms that fall into the hypo-arousal category including:

-For those who have experienced trauma, substance abuse is a way to dampen the pain - either the pain of constant trauma activation or the pain of living life disconnected from some of the important aspects of who they are.
+For those who’ve had trauma, substance use is a way to dampen the pain - the pain of constant trauma activation or the pain of living life disconnected from some of the important aspects of who they are.

 Thank you for your interest in “Trauma and Addiction: The Link Can’t Be Ignored”.
 Stay tuned for more posts on trauma, addiction, self-regulation, mental health, and the process of recovery.